-- describe the social, environmental, regulatory, & organisational context of engineering and identify which of its features are important for an engineering design; - identify ethical problems, particularly in the context of engineering practice; - formulate and communicate consistent, coherent responses to such problems, using the formal language of ethics, and critically examine the ethical arguments proposed by others; - explain the challenges involved when experts make decisions; - use different criteria, including aspects of sustainability, to evaluate technological innovations; - help lead, i.e. facilitate the effective working of, a team (be it a technical project team or those involved in using an innovation); and - identify ways to assess and reduce risks, especially those associated with human limitations.
+- describe the social, environmental, regulatory, & organisational context of engineering and identify which of its features are important for an engineering design; - identify ethical problems, particularly in the context of engineering practice; - formulate and communicate consistent, coherent responses to such problems, using the formal language of ethics, and critically examine the ethical arguments proposed by others; - use different criteria, including aspects of sustainability, to evaluate technological innovations: - help lead, i.e. facilitate the effective working of, a team (be it a technical project team or those involved in using an innovation); and - identify ways to assess and reduce risks, especially those associated with human limitations.